boomerang-io/docs/flow/introduction/overview.md

 ### Backstop

-The team behind Backstop are some of the original creators of Boomerang Flow and continue to support the Open Source community, as well as providing the [Try Me](https://www.useboomerang.io/try) environment.

-They also provide a free tier of their managed service and benefits for the open source community.
+The team behind Backstop are some of the original creators of Boomerang Flow and continue to support the Open Source community.
+They also provide a free tier of their managed service and benefits for the open source community - [Try it out](https://www.backstop.dev/signup)!